faw01/sudoku-solver/README.md

-# Sudoku Solver
+# Sudoku Solver with GUI

-This is a Python project that solves Sudoku puzzles.
+This is a Python project that solves Sudoku puzzles and provides a GUI for interactive solving.
 The solver uses a backtracking algorithm to find a solution.

 ## Approach